MichaelABarger/HIBANA.js/README.md

 ### Summary ###
 That's it!
 Again, in order to use a HIBANA particle system in your 3D Three.js project, all you need to do is:
-- make an Emitter to any Three.js object:
+1. make an Emitter to any Three.js object:

 	HIBANA.Emitters.add( object );

-- age the system in your rendering loop:
+2. age the system in your rendering loop:

 	HIBANA.age();

 Yes, that's really it!
+Enjoy!